Reframed a low-adoption private beta into a scalable, monetizable agent platform ahead of public launch.

 Building user empathy through vision hero story

-The team was highly technical, but we lacked a shared understanding of who we were building for and why.
-I led a vision storyboard workshop by mapping “hero journey” that visualized the user’s goals, motivations and barriers.
+The team was highly technical but lacked a shared understanding of who we were building for.
+To align on user value before committing to architecture, I led a cross-functional storyboard workshop with PM, engineering, and ML.

 Approach #2